 Projected enrollment in the proposed course: 20 per offering based on average enrollment of last four years

-Relationship of the proposed course to courses now offered by the department: EXED 431, Language Intervention: Strategies and Materials is similar in that it also addresses students with disabilities who struggle with reading but a major revision of EXED 431 would be needed to merge the content of other literacy courses with the skills needed by the special education teacher in addressing language and literacy needs of students with disabilities.
+Relationship of the proposed course to courses now offered by the department: EXED 431, Language Intervention: Strategies and Materials is similar in that it also addresses students with disabilities who struggle with reading, but a major revision of EXED 431 would be needed to merge the content of other literacy courses with the skills needed by the special education teacher in addressing language and literacy needs of students with disabilities.
 Literacy, one major part of this course, is a strong component in the department.
 The following courses are found in Literacy – LTCY 310: Early Reading, Language, and Literacy; LTCY 320: Teaching Literacy in Elementary School; LTCY 420: Reading in the Primary Grades; and LTCY 421: Reading in the Middle School.
 None of these contain the required topics dictated by CEC standards.
 A course focused on these instructional methods is required.
 In the proposed new course, teaching English Learners who have a learning disability has been included, as well as updated content to reflect effective teaching practices in Response to Intervention Models for students with LBD.

 Relationship of the proposed course to courses offered in other departments: Several courses in Communication Disorders address students with various language issues.
 Examples are CD 347: Bases of Speech; CD 405: Phonetics; CD 440: Phonology and Language Disorders; CD 434: Communication Disorders in Autism; CD 481: Speech and Language Development; CD 483: Articulation Disorders; CD 485: Diagnostic Procedures of Communication Disorders; and CD 486: Language Disorders.
 Communication Disorders focuses on diagnosis and treatment of language disorders rather than on instructional classroom methods.
 None of the CD courses teach the special educator how to adapt instruction for students in the Learning and Behavior Disorders category and English Language Learners with LBD.
 In addition, none of the CD courses include the required topics dictated by CEC standards, in contrast to the proposed course.
 Statistics show that the majority of LBD disorders have a direct impact on the instruction of reading, writing, listening, and spoken language.
 No courses in other departments focus specifically on language development and reading disabilities for students with LBD.